mahollis3313/TEW-tracks/README.md

 ## TEW Tracks with TCs Included /FilteredTracksUpdated
 These tracks are included as the intermediate step between TRACK output and the final TEW tracks with TCs removed.

+## Python Code
+Code used to add variables including distance traveled, average speed, and maximum CV